Pakistan: a world heritage site

 Sipping this tasty tea is the best experience you can have in the country, especially after a long day spent between walking and exploring.

 Also considered a wonderful help to promote weight loss, jaggery tea does, in fact, help the body’s metabolism.
 Above all, this hot drink works very well for digestion.
 If during your trip some food was heavy or stodgy do not worry!
 You will discover how jaggery tea will solve your problem.

-Pakistani cuisine has its origins in the Pakistan’s ethnic and cultural diversity.
-It takes influence from Indian cuisine and the Central Asia.
+Pakistani cuisine has its origins in Pakistan’s ethnic and cultural diversity.
+It takes influence from Indian cuisine and Central Asia.

-The easterner provinces have spicy and seasoned food while northernmost provinces got milder foods.
+The eastern provinces have spicy and seasoned food while the northernmost provinces got milder foods.

 Amongst the most used spices turmeric, black pepper, sesame, cardamom and mustard are the

 most used.
 Since the arrival of Muslims, pork is out of the diet and the cuisine is concentrated on halal chicken, beef, fish, vegetables and additional fruits and sweets.
 The most popular dishes are:

 ■ Chicken Tikka;

 ■ Chapli Kabab;

 ■ Kheer (the most famous traditional dessert in the country).